sam-a-code/groovehound/README.md

 See Environment Setup at the bottom of this page for instructions on installing these tools if you don't already have them.

 ## 🎧 Installing Groovehound
+To get started and set up the database, do the following:
 #### `bundle install`
 #### `npm install --prefix client`
 #### `rails db:migrate`